Jail and Inmate Search in Hawaii

 What are Jail Records?

-Hawaii jail records are the documents and forms that are filled out every time an event happens in the life of an inmate.
+Hawaii jail inmate search records are the documents and forms that are filled out every time an event happens in the life of an inmate.
 When someone is moved from facility to facility or gets into altercations; all that information is collected and recorded in their permanent criminal record.
 Each agency that handles the prisoner is responsible for updating the file as new things occur.
 Ultimately Hawaii’s Department of Public Safety is the entity in charge of the rehabilitation and corrections system and keeping the records updated and current.

 Creating Public Jail Records

-From the time someone is arrested in Hawaii, a jail record is created.
+From the time someone is arrested in HI, a jail record is created.
 The first document is called a RAP sheet.
 From there, additional documents are filled out and entered into the jail record system as the inmate progresses through the system.
 If they are let out on bond or bail, if they attend court dates, further rulings that occur and sentencing is all entered into the criminal record.
 During the time that the person is in prison, the record is updated with everything that happens to them including programs they participate in, health screenings and visitors.
 Every event that occurs during their prison life is recorded and kept in the file.

 Criminal Justice Quick Facts